Revolution-Populi/revpop-core/README.md

     git submodule sync --recursive
     git submodule update --init --recursive

-**NOTE:** Versions of [Boost](http://www.boost.org/) 1.58 through 1.69 are supported.
-Newer versions may work, but have not been tested.
+**NOTE:** Versions of [Boost](http://www.boost.org/) since 1.58 are supported.
+Newer versions may work, but have not been tested well.
 If your system came pre-installed with a version of Boost that you do not wish to use, you may manually build your preferred version and use it with RevPop by specifying it on the CMake command line.

   Example: `cmake -DBOOST_ROOT=/path/to/boost ..`